Azure/azure-sdk/docs/golang/introduction.md

 {% include requirement/MUST id="golang-errors" %} return an error if a method fails to perform its intended functionality.
 For methods that return multiple items, the error object is always the last item in the return signature.

-{% include requirement/MUST id="golang-errors-pointer" %} return custom errors (such as `azcore.ResponseError`) by pointer.
+{% include requirement/MUST id="golang-errors-pointer" %} return custom errors (such as `azcore.ResponseError`) as a pointer.
 For instance:

 ```go
 func example() error {